Quality Control

 Who are your sub‐contractors, have you reviewed their procedures, have they been approved, what is the procedure for approval?

-We use several sub‐contractors, and all NDE procedures are reviewed regularly and as changes occur to the codes and standards.
-Other suppliers are audited by SCM and QC when applicable and our internal review procedure is followed.
+We use several qualified sub-contractors when executing a project.
+All procedures (including NDE procedures) are reviewed on a regular basis and as changes to the codes and standards occur.
+Suppliers are also audited by SCM and QC when necessary to ensure that our internal processes as per our Quality Program are followed.

 We believe that quality is not just the responsibility of the Quality Control department – it is everyone’s responsibility at Altex Industries.